 Kindergarten & 1st grade

 After a year in the closet, our friend Robo-Mouse was able to come out to play once more.
 The arrows used to program Robo-Mouse are quite similar to the command blocks students use in Code.org, so it is very much like a physical version of the Code.org puzzles.
 Students really enjoy designing a building their own mazes to solve with their mouse.They have to keep careful track of their program steps because they cannot see the program on a screen as they can in Scratch Jr and Code.org.
-I love watching them collaboratively problem solve the intricae mazes they build.
+I love watching them collaboratively problem solve the intricae mazes they build.2nd grade

 The 2nd grade began the spring semester with a Scratch Jr project made to share their learning about an animal.
 We call this the digital diorama.
 First, students selected an animal from the Nat Geo Kids site and took notes about it.
 They recorded information about what it eats, its adaptations, and what threats it faces.
 Next they drew scientifically accurate pictures of their animal and its habitat.
 These were photographed into a Scratch Jr project and used as the characters and backgrounds.
 They coded their digitized characters to move around the habitat and to tell the viewer facts about the animal.
 The final result is a mini nature documentary.